Clarinet Concerto No. 2 (Weber): II. Romanze: Andante con moto

-Third movement
+III.
+Alla Polacca

-Considered staple clarinet repertoire, the 3rd movement in E-flat major is an exhibition of technique and style on the part of the soloist.
+Considered staple clarinet repertoire, the third movement in E♭ major is an exhibition of technique and style on the part of the soloist.
 The polonaise is a slow ballroom dance, yet some soloists choose to take the movement at a far faster speed than what is traditional or intended for the true polonaise dance; nonetheless, many soloists dedicated to the text choose to take the movement at the danceable speed of a traditional polonaise.
 Once again, Weber regularly uses rather large leaps to embellish the clarinet melody which is usually made up of semiquavers (16th notes).
 The melody is often dotted and syncopated to give a somewhat cheeky feel to the work, with these sections being marked by a "scherzando," implying playfulness.
 Measures 19-20 are regarded as one of the hardest fragments for clarinet repertoire because of the clarinet playing without orchestra with very fast leaps, all slurred.
-The work sits very comfortably in E-flat major until Weber uses a series of diminished chords to send the work into C major.
-However, this is short lived as the work comes back to E-flat with the original melody being stated again first in E major, and then the tonic.
+The work sits very comfortably in E♭ major until Weber uses a series of diminished chords to send the work into C major.
+However, this is short lived as the work comes back to E♭ with the original melody being stated again first in E major, and then the tonic.
 The work finishes with one of the most glittery, virtuosic passages in the clarinet repertoire marked "brillante", made up of largely arpeggios and scalic runs in sextuplet semiquavers.